Our Mission Statement:

-Huntington Beach Adult School promotes lifelong learning by providing 21st century educational programs, and preparing students for success in postsecondary education, the workforce, and the community.
+Huntington Beach Adult School promotes lifelong learning by providing rigorous, relevant, and innovative programs that thoroughly prepare students for success in postsecondary education, the workforce, and the community.

 1. Set Goals: